vfarcic/devops26/manuscript/17-progressive-delivery.md

 If you were fast enough, the output should consist of an endless list of `hello, PR!` messages.
 If that's what you're getting, it means that the deployment of the new release did not yet start.
 In such a case, all we have to do is wait.

 At one moment, `hello, PR!` messages will turn into 5xx responses.
 Our application is down.
-If this would be a "real world" situation, our users would experience outage.
-Some of them might even be so dissapointed that they would choose not to stick around to see whether we'll recuperate and instead switch to a competing product.
-I know that I, at least, have a very short tollerance threshold.
+If this were a "real world" situation, our users would experience an outage.
+Some of them might even be so disappointed that they would choose not to stick around to see whether we'll recuperate and instead switch to a competing product.
+I know that I, at least, have a very low tolerance threshold.
 If something does not work and I do not have a strong dependency on it, I move somewhere else almost instantly.
-If I'm commited to a service or an application, my tollerance might be a bit more forgiving but it is not indefinite.
-I might forgive you one outage, maybe even two, but the third time I cannot consume something I will start considering an alternative.
-Than again, that's only me and your users might be more forgiving.
-Still, even if you do have loyal customers, downtime is not a good thing and we should avoid it.
+If I'm committed to a service or an application, my tolerance might be a bit more forgiving, but it is not indefinite.
+I might forgive you one outage.
+I might even forgive two.
+But, the third time I cannot consume something, I will start considering an alternative.
+Then again, that's me, and your users might be more forgiving.
+Still, even if you do have loyal customers, downtime is not a good thing, and we should avoid it.

 While you were reading the previous paragraph, the message probably changed again.
-Now it should be end endless loop of `hello, recreate!`.
+Now it should be an endless loop of `hello, recreate!`.
 Our application recuperated and is now operational again.
 It's showing us the output from the new release.
 If we could erase from our memory the 5xx messages, that would be awesome.

 All in all, the output, limited to the relevant parts, should be as follows.